linustolke/d1make/README.md

 # d1make
 A simple make-based first level makefile distributed compilation.

-This requires:
-*

 # How it works

-Processes ur run like this:
+Processes are run like this:

 ```
 d1make.py